Top tips to save money as a student

 Textbooks can be expensive, but you can often find used ones for sale.
 Check the student union message boards, bookshops close to your campus and online marketplaces such as eBay to find the best deals.
 Make sure to buy the most up-to-date publications and when you have finished with them you can make extra money by selling them on.

 If you're able to share textbooks with other students you can divide the cost equally between you.
-Alternatively, borrow from or read them in the library.
+Alternatively, your university library should have several copies of the textbooks.
+You'll have to be quick though, a lot of students will rush to get their hands on these.

 Look at websites like Freecycle and use it when looking for items and when you have belongings you no longer need.